mslinn/git-stats-scala/README.md

-  -i, --ignore <value>  Additional filetype to ignore, without the leading dot (can be specified multiple times) -I, --Ignore <value>  Additional subdirectories to ignore, without slashes (can be specified multiple times) -m, --prev-month      Process the most recent complete month's data; same as specifying --from=2017-07-06 --to=2017-08-06 -o, --only-known      If a filetype is not recognized, ignore it's data when summarizing commits -t, --to <value>      Last date to process, in yyyy-MM-dd format; default is no limit -v, --verbose         Show per-repo subtotals
+  -i, --ignore <value>  Additional filetype to ignore, without the leading dot (can be specified multiple times) -I, --Ignore <value>  Additional subdirectories to ignore, without slashes (can be specified multiple times) -m, --prev-month      Process the most recent complete month's data; same as specifying --from=2017-07-06 --to=2017-08-06 -o, --only-known      If a filetype is not recognized, ignore it's data when summarizing commits; filters out Unknown and Miscellaneous filetypes
+  -t, --to <value>      Last date to process, in yyyy-MM-dd format; default is no limit -v, --verbose         Show per-repo subtotals
   -y, --prev-365        Same as specifying --from=2016-08-06 --to=2017-08-06